 Legal Psychology (10 credits)

 This module covers psychology as it may be applied to the law, and the central focus of the module is evidence.
 A range of topics will be covered, demonstrating the broad application of psychology within the legal system.
-These topics include the interviewing of suspects and witnesses, vulnerable victims, offender profiling and the detection of deception.
+These topics include the prison parole and hospital discharge processes, interviewing of suspects and witnesses, vulnerable victims (including human trafficking), offender profiling and the changing face of crime associated with the digital age.

 Addiction and Psychological Vulnerabilities (10 credits)